GP Info About Alexander Technique.

 How can I check the Alexander Technique teacher I refer to is well qualified?

 All of the studies I mention are carried out using STAT (The Society of Teachers of the Alexander Technique) trained practitioners (teachers).
 All STAT members have studied full-time for three years to qualify as Alexander Technique teachers.
-I’m a member of STAT, the CNHC, am fully qualified and insured.
+I’m a member of STAT and am fully qualified and insured.

 Short shrift should be given to any osteopath, chiropractor, masseur, physio or therapist who claims to offer Alexander Technique but hasn’t been fully trained, as they have probably picked a little up from a qualified teacher and are attempting to pass on handy hints gleaned in their lessons – unlikely to be of significant benefit.
 The only proven benefit is for 1:1 lessons with a registered teacher (STAT is the only body to publish a register).
 Further, as far as I am aware, “there is no convincing RTC evidence that physiotherapy treatment has long term benefit in chronic or recurrent nonspecific low back pain.